alahirajeffrey/alahirajeffrey/README.md

 ### Stack

-My stack include python (flask and django) and javascript (express), all of which i use in building backend systems and APIs
+My stack include python (flask and fastapi) and javascript (express), all of which i use in building backend systems and APIs

 ### Goals for 2022